BibleNotify/BibleNotify/README.md

 Bible Notify is licensed under the GPL-3.0 License.

 The French text used in this app is the [AELF](https://www.aelf.org/) translation.
-Please [contact them](https://www.aelf.org/contact) for any question or inquiery.
+Please [contact them](https://www.aelf.org/contact) for any question or inquiry.